 Walts DIY is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.

-As much it may sound strange, there are different types of shovels, and while you can use a standard digging shovel for a whole host of jobs, why struggle when there is another model designed to do that job better?
-A shovel or spade is an essential digging tool used to either dig into sand and soil, and clear areas of snow or debris, among other functions.
-Therefore, it is a must-have item, especially if you live in your homestead, which has a yard to maintain.
+As much as it may sound strange, there are different types of shovels, and while you can use a standard digging shovel for a whole host of jobs, why struggle when there is another model designed to do that job better?
+A shovel or spade is an essential digging tool for sand and soil and clear areas of snow or debris, among other functions.
+Therefore, it is a must-have item, especially if you live in your homestead, with a yard to maintain.

 Different tool variations have their intended purposes, and the same applies to shovels.
-In this article, we will look at some of the common types of shovels and their uses to give you an easy time while shopping for one.
+In this article, you will learn about nine types of shovels and what they’re designed for!

 Here’s a quick rundown of what we’ll cover in this types of shovels article: